yanntrividic/ragadjustfr/README.md

 Rag Adjust
 ==========

 A bit of JavaScript to automatically fix the rag of any body of text.
 Where you allow your lines to break in a block of text can be very important for readability, and quite tricky within a fluid layout.
 With this script you can set how and where you want your lines to break, creating a much more pleasing text rag.
+This repository is a fork of Nathan Ford's work and was adapted to french by implementing support for diacritics and french prepositions.

 ## Setup